-And while we love a hard and fast etiquette rule, this is one of those questions that doesn’t have a “one size fits all” answer.
-The amount a guest spends depends on their personal budget, relationship to the couple, and possibly even geography.
+And while we all love a hard and fast etiquette rule, this is one of those questions that doesn’t have a “one size fits all” answer.
+Read on for my advice and some spending guidelines to help you budget for this wedding season.

 “It’s a bad idea to use the price-per-plate as a measure for how much you should spend on the wedding gift,” says Jessica Silvester, a deputy editor and wedding expert with New York magazine.
 “You wouldn’t give your best friend a less expensive gift just because she was having a more casual affair.”

+To help clarify, I’ve put together some averages and guidelines for wedding gifts and bridal shower gifts.
 Please Note: These figures are an average from across the United States for all income levels.

-If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]
+If you have questions or comments about this post or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].

-The questions in this column are submitted by readers.
-The questions may be edited for spelling, length, grammar, or to remove sensitive information.
+Readers submit the questions, but questions may be edited for spelling, length, grammar, or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.